edgeworx/darcyai-sdk/README.md

 If you haven't already become familiar with the Darcy AI platform terminology, check out this [Terminology Guide](./docs/TERMINOLOGY.md) to get up to speed quickly.

-Try the Darcy AI Explorer demo application
+The best way to get started with Darcy is to see her in action.
+Start by trying out the Darcy AI Explorer application in the [Getting Started Guide](./docs/GETTINGSTARTED.md)

 ## Building